microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 EVALUATE
 Customers
 ```
-**Note:** The above DAX query could be comparable to the output of the T-SQL statement:
+**Note:** The above DAX query could be comparable to the output of the SQL statement:

 ```
 -- Select all from the customers table
 SELECT *
-FROM Customers
+FROM Customers;
 ```

 ![Editor Results](./Images/EditorResults.png)